prisma/prisma1/docs/04-Reference/03-Database/02-Data-Modelling.md

 }
 ```

-### Temporary directives (only for [non-ejected](opheidaix3#non-ejected-projects) projects)
+### Temporary directives

 Temporary directives are used to run one-time migration operations.
-After a temporary directive has been pushed, it is not part of the schema anymore.
+After a service whose type definitions contain a temporary directive was deployed, it **needs to be manually removed from the type definitions file**.

 #### Renaming a Type or Field